MarkusHeine/myhammer-coding-challenge/README.md

 ## Open tasks

-- [ ] some minor responsivenes issues - about 1 hour of work
-- [ ] get deeper into testing and get all the tests done
+- [ ] get deeper into testing and get all the tests done and working
-  - [ ] this is more work because I have to read a lot, or I have to ask a senior/ mentor for help - 1 to 2 working days

 ## Further help